J33p3rs/GetStarted/Training_Resources.md

 * QLD https://tafeqld.edu.au/micro-credentials

 ## Frameworks
 There are many information security frameworks that are freely available to read.
-They might be a bit dry but many organisations will sue these to guide thier security program, or may even have a requirement to comply with the framework.
+They might be a bit dry but many organisations will use these to guide thier security program, or may even have a requirement to comply with the framework.
 * NIST https://www.nist.gov/cyberframework
 * Essential Eight https://www.cyber.gov.au/acsc/view-all-content/publications/essential-eight-maturity-model